Aleo-DevRel-Ambas/zero-to-zk/src/AleoAdvantage.md

     Aleo Uses a Proof of Work (PoW)-inspired mechanism called Proof of Succinct Work (PoSW), incorporating zk-SNARKs to enhance privacy and efficiency.

 	•	Mina: It focuses on interoperability with other blockchains and the broader internet.
 Its lightweight nature allows it to integrate easily with various platforms and applications.
 Mina Utilizes a Proof of Stake (PoS) variant called Ouroboros Samasika, designed for maintaining a lightweight blockchain.
+    With Mina you cannot pay the fee privately, but with Aleo you can pay the fee privately.